Learning to play guitar is more popular now than ever.

 These are always the first steps for any beginner guitarist.

-Learning a few cool, easy guitar songs to play will help you develop an understanding of the guitar.
+Learning a few fantastic, easy guitar songs to play will help you develop an understanding of the guitar.

 You’ll also be able to get to grips with some of the more technical and theoretical elements that are important for any guitarist to learn.